 (5) Private correspondence by this person was published under the title Come Be My Light.
-The documentary Something Beautiful for God highlighted this person, who traveled in the aftermath of the Spitak Earthquake to meet with (+) Nikolai Ryzhkov when visiting Armenia.
+The Malcolm Muggeridge documentary Something Beautiful for God was the first to highlight this person, who traveled in the aftermath of the Spitak Earthquake to meet with (+) Nikolai Ryzhkov when visiting Armenia.
 This founder of the Missionaries of Charity was awarded the 1979 () Nobel Peace Prize for her humanitarian work.
-For the points, identify this Albanian-born saint who served the poor of Calcutta.
+For the points, identify this Albanian-born saint, who served the poor of Calcutta.